 Campaign objective and Project background

 With a high quality specialist database as a foundation for the business, VBD’s distinct proposition enabled it to grow to become market leader in its field.
-In 2016 the team decided to consolidate their position with a more direct marketing approach, which would also raise awareness of vet times.co.uk, the latest addition to their portfolio.
+Following a review, the team decided to consolidate their position with a more direct marketing approach, with the particular objective to raise awareness of vet times.co.uk.

 The Telemarketing Company was selected to support this objective by generating high quality appointments with Vets, Practice Managers, Partners, Head Nurses and Buyers responsible for recruitment, within largely private veterinary practices.
 The Telemarketing Company was identified as the best fit for the requirement due to its depth and breadth of experience and also the professionalism demonstrated at every step of the process.